dotnet/csharplang/proposals/checked-user-defined-operators.md

 Note, that C# doesn't support assignments in expression trees, therefore checked increment/decrement will not be supported as well.

 There is no factory method for checked divide.
-There is an open question regarding this - checked-user-defined-operators.md#checked-division-in-linq-expression-trees.
+There is an open question regarding this - [Checked division in Linq Expression Trees](checked-user-defined-operators.md#checked-division-in-linq-expression-trees).

 ### Dynamic